Publish Date: 09/07/2022

 Ken Anderson finished his career with 197 touchdown passes, 32,838 yards, and a quarterback rating of 81.9.
 This may not sound that impressive compared to what we see today.
 However, for the ’70s and ’80s, they are pretty remarkable.
 The NFL was much more of a run-based league back then.
 Anderson completed over 60% of his throws for five straight seasons.
 This is long before the shotgun formation was a thing and check-downs were an offensive staple.
 And in the mid-70s, not many quarterbacks were completing over 60% of their passes thrown for a season.

 Anderson had the league’s highest passer rating in four seasons during his career.
-This was in an era with Terry Bradshaw and Dan Fouts, who are both in the Hall of Fame.
-Many other great quarterbacks played during this era whose faces reside in Canton that, at least by some measures, cannot boast a better statistical career than Anderson.
+This was in an era with Terry Bradshaw and Dan Fouts, both in the Hall of Fame.
+Many other great quarterbacks played during this era whose faces reside in Canton, at least by some measures, cannot boast a better statistical career than Anderson.